 And if you're building an experience centered around speech, consider whether the mixToTelephonyUplink or usesApplicationAudioSession APIs can improve the experience for people using your app.

 Speech can be a really powerful tool for people that use assistive technologies, so I really encourage you to take a look at how you can incorporate speech into your apps to empower those people to do some incredible things.
+Thanks for watching, and enjoy WWDC.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.